Year 2

 Reading

 All children have a reading diary, which they should bring to school in their book bag every day.
 Please record your child’s reading (as well as any additional comments) in the reading diary including the date and, where appropriate, page numbers.
 Halfway through the diary is a guide to help adults to support children’s reading as well as phonics/spelling guides for children as they progress through the school.
+To build fluency, children should read a text a minimum of three times.
+As such, school reading books will only be changed once per week on a Friday.

+We will check the reading record is completed regularly.
 If your child reads four times a week, your child will receive a raffle ticket that will be entered into our termly reading raffle.
 They have the chance to win a book of their choice from the selection.

 Maths |